-PERFORMANCE OBSERVATIONS OF LS-DYNA
+Computational Performance of LS-DYNA

 Performance and parallel efficiency of any CAE software has certain algorithm considerations that must be addressed.
 The fundamental issues behind parallel algorithm design are well understood and described in various research publications.
-For grid-based problems such as the numerical solution of partial differential equations, there are four main sources of overhead that can degrade ideal parallel performance: 1) non-optimal algorithm overhead, 2) system software overhead, 3) computational load imbalance, and 4) communication overhead.
+For grid-based problems such as the numerical solution of partial differential equations, there are five main sources of overhead that can degrade ideal parallel performance: 1) non-optimal algorithm overhead, 2) system software overhead, 3) computational load imbalance, 4) communication overhead, and 5) I/O operations.

-Parallel efficiency for LS-DYNA is dependent upon among others, MPI latency, which is determined by both the specifics of system architecture and the implementation of MPI for that system.
+Parallel efficiency for LS-DYNA is dependent upon among others, MPI latency, which is determined by both the specifics of a system architecture and the implementation of MPI for that system.
 Since system architecture latency is determined by design of a particular interconnect, overall latency improvements can only be made to the MPI implementation.
 Modifications to the MPI software to ensure "awareness" of a specific architecture are a way to reduce the total latency and subsequently the communication overhead.
-Improvements to architectural-awareness of MPI is a common development for several system vendors.
+For certain applications parallel efficiency is also greatly affected by the ability to scale I/O operations.
+Parallel computations require parallel I/O in some cases, in order to scale the overall simulation.

-Specifically for structural FEA simulations, they often contain a mix of materials and finite elements that can exhibit substantial variations in computational expense, which may create load-balance complexities.
-The ability to efficiently scale to a large number of processors is highly sensitive to load balance quality.
-For example, the crash worthiness of automotive vehicles exhibit these characteristics.
-An additional consideration for improved load balance is efficient use of the domain decomposer.
+Specifically for structural FEA simulations in LS-DYNA, they often contain a mix of materials and finite elements that can exhibit substantial variations in computational expense, which may create load-balance complexities.
+The ability to efficiently scale to a large number of processors is highly sensitive to load balance quality of computations and I/O. For example, the crash worthiness of automotive vehicles exhibit these characteristics, and especially as models begin to approach 10 MM elements.
+Similarly, an aerospace application for design of gas turbine engines for aircraft, has utilized the parallel scalability of LS-DYNA to reduce the time it requires to complete a 5M-element model for blade-out simulation.
+There is a growing desire to couple both implicit and explicit schemes in such blade-out simulations which requires intermediate I/O to scale in order to scale the overall simulation.